 NOTE: The scores in parentheses in the shaded boxes indicate the lowest point on the 0-500 scale at which the achievement-level range begins.
 SOURCE: National Assessment Governing Board.
-(2014).
-Reading Framework for the 2015 National Assessment of Educational Progress.
+(2016).
+Reading Framework for the 2017 National Assessment of Educational Progress.
 Washington, DC.

+Figure 1-B

-Figure The Nation's Report Card 2015 State Assessment 1-B Descriptions of eighth-grade achievement levels for 2015 NAEP reading assessment
+Descriptions of eighth-grade achievement levels for 2017 NAEP reading assessment

-Basic Eighth-grade students performing at the Basic level should be able to locate information; identify Level statements of main idea, theme, or author's purpose; and make simple inferences from texts.
-They should be able to interpret the meaning of a word as it is used in the text.
+Basic Eighth-grade students performing at the Basic level should be able to locate information; identify statements Level of main idea, theme, or author's purpose; and make simple inferences from texts.
+They should be able to (243) interpret the meaning of a word as it is used in the text.
 Students performing at this level should also be able to state judgments and give some support about content and presentation of content.